JuliaReach/JuliaReachDevDocs/docs/src/workflow.md

 ## Editors

 There is no official IDE for Julia.
-For those using Atom editor, there are several plugins for Julia development, among them:
+For those using the [Atom](https://atom.io/) editor, there are several plugins for Julia development, among them:

 - language-julia -- code highlighting, etc.